By Pablo Angulo-Gonzalez

 A unique atmosphere for private events

-This unique and playful experience inside a comfortable space is also a great way for GROUPS to try something
+This unique and playful experience inside a comfortable space is also a great way for GROUPS to try something new and different.

 “It is a perfect evening activity for girls night out, date nights, parties and other celebrations like birthdays, wedding proposals, anniversaries, bachelorette parties, gender reveals, and more,” Ashley said.